TC Energy

-TC Energy Corporation (formerly TransCanada Corporation) is a major North American energy company, based in the TC Energy Tower building in Calgary, Alberta, Canada, that develops and operates energy infrastructure in Canada, the United States, and Mexico.
-The company operates three core businesses: Natural Gas Pipelines, Liquids Pipelines and Energy.
+TC Energy Corporation (formerly TransCanada Corporation) is a Canadian energy company headquartered in Calgary, Alberta and serving North America.
+The company's focus is fossil fuel pipelines, and it builds and operates energy infrastructure across Canada, the United States, and Mexico, with core business segments in Natural Gas Pipelines, Power Generation and Energy Storage.

-The Natural Gas Pipeline network includes 92,600 km of gas pipeline, which transports more than 25% of North American natural gas demand.
-The Liquids Pipelines division includes 4,900 km of oil pipeline, which ships 590,000 barrels of crude oil per day, which is about 20% of Western Canadian exports.
-The Energy division owns or has interests in 11 power generation facilities with combined capacity of 6,600 megawatts (MW).
-These power sources include nuclear and natural gas fired.
-The company is expanding its energy division to include more renewable sources including pumped storage, wind, and solar generation.
+TC Energy's natural gas pipeline network spans approximately 94,000 km, transporting over 30% of the natural gas consumed across North America.
+The company also holds ownership interests in seven power generation facilities with a combined capacity of 4,650 megawatts (MW), including nuclear and natural gas-fired assets.

+In addition to its pipeline and power operations, TC Energy maintains strategic investments in energy infrastructure that support liquefied natural gas (LNG) exports to global markets.

 The company was founded in 1951 in Calgary.
 The company's US headquarters is located in the TC Energy Center skyscraper in Houston, Texas.

 TC Energy is the largest shareholder in, and owns the general partner of, TC PipeLines.